Kate Forbes loses SNP backers over gay marriage stance

 Ms Forbes made the initial comments about gay marriage on Monday, just hours after launching her campaign.

-Richard Lochhead, the Scottish government minister for just transition, employment and fair work, said he could no longer back the finance secretary as a result.
+Mr Lochhead, the Scottish government minister for just transition, employment and fair work, said he could no longer back the finance secretary as a result.

 He tweeted that he felt the SNP "can't have a party leader who'd vote against same sex marriage".

-Minister for children and young people, Clare Haughey, who had previously nominated Ms Forbes for leader, posted: "I absolutely and completely support equal marriage.
+Minister for children and young people, Ms Haughey, who had previously nominated Ms Forbes for leader, posted: "I absolutely and completely support equal marriage.
 I am unequivocal on this issue.
 I cannot continue to support Kate's leadership campaign."

-Public finance minister Tom Arthur also pulled his support, hailing equal marriage as one of Holyrood's "greatest achievements".
+Public finance minister Mr Arthur also pulled his support, hailing equal marriage as one of Holyrood's "greatest achievements".

 Equal marriage is amongst our Parliament's greatest achievements and one that I would have been proud to vote for had I been an MSP when it was passed.— Tom Arthur (@ThomasCArthur) February 21, 2023